Blood recipient shares her story to inspire others to donate

 When Rizzolo was on her way to work 19 years ago, she was involved in a road rage incident.
 She said a car sped up in front of her and cut her off before hitting their breaks.
 Rizzolo's car crashed into the back of the car in front, and her car flipped five times.

-Her recovery from her injuries was long, and it took several years for her to start donating blood to help others.
+The recovery from her injuries was long.
+It took several years for her to start donating blood to help others.

-“I think I'm just so fortunate that I was able to survive and thrive because of that donation that I do want to, you know, just recognize that and give back in a way,” said Rizzolo.
+“I think I'm just so fortunate that I was able to survive and thrive because of that donation that I do want to, you know, just recognize that and give back in a way,” Rizzolo said.

-Rizzolo donates at her local WRB donation center, and the blood drive allows residents to have a chance to give back in the same way she did.
+Rizzolo donates at her local We Are Blood donation center.
+Thursday's blood drive allows residents to have a chance to give back in the same way she does.

-A spokesperson with WRB said every donation can save up to three lives.
+A spokesperson with We Are Blood said every donation can save up to three lives.
 Rizzolo hopes others will follow her lead and give if they can.

 "I think it's just, giving blood is just a really important and crucial way to support your community and those around you.
 And it's easy.
-And I think that everyone should take the opportunity to do it,” said Rizzolo.
+And I think that everyone should take the opportunity to do it,” Rizzolo said.

-Rizzolo stated that there is a good chance that everyone's lives have been affected by someone in need of blood.
-In addition to her own experience, Rizzolo explained that she had a friend who died from cancer that needed a blood donation and her father had beneficial blood donations before he later died.
+Rizzolo said that there is a good chance that everyone's lives have been affected by someone in need of blood.
+In addition to her own experience, Rizzolo said that she had a friend who died from cancer that needed a blood donation and her father had beneficial blood donations before he later died.

 PEOPLE ARE ALSO READING: